Out To Protect

 The National Law Enforcement Memorial Fund operates the National Law Enforcement Memorial and Museum in Washington D.C.
 The memorial was dedicated in 1991 and honors more than 23,000 law enforcement officers from the United States who died in the line of duty.
 The memorial is at the heart of the annual Police Week celebration that was started by President Kennedy in 1962.

 In 2018, the National Law Enforcement Memorial Fund opened the National Law Enforcement Museum across the street from the memorial.
 The museum tells the story of law enforcement in the United States and offers many interactive exhibits.
 It’s really impressive!
 In addition, the museum produces programming on various law enforcement topics including leadership, wellness, and history.
-In 2023, I had the honor of working with the museum staff to create an LGBTQ+ in law enforcement history exhibit.
+In 2023, I had the honor of working with the museum staff to create an LGBTQ+ in law enforcement history exhibit and facilitated a panel discussion about LGBTQ+ law enforcement history.
+I am also proud to have been appointed as an Ambassador for the National Law Enforcement Memorial Fund.

 Face To Face is a grass-roots community-based organization in Sonoma County that was created soon after the AIDS crisis began.
 The initial mission of Face To Face was to care for those living and dying with HIV.
 Today, the work has expanded beyond care to include HIV testing, prevention education, and a goal to completely eliminate HIV in Sonoma County.
 Face To Face is using innovative strategies beyond education and testing including syringe exchange and universal promotion of PrEP, to accomplish this goal.